8xEngineers/8xEngineers.github.io/littlefoot.md

 - **Patterns:**
    - The code follows standard patterns such as modular imports, commonjs compatibility, and clean separation of concerns between different build processes and testing environments.
    - Code is organized in a clear and maintainable way, with separation between configuration, source code, and testing.
+   - Code does not define any new classes.
+That simplfies code structure and makes debugging easy as well as lightens the transpiled JavaScript code.

 ## Language Usage
 - **TypeScript**: (~80%) Used for the majority of the library's code, providing a clean and maintainable architecture.